 Prostitution and Pornography Connect in Germany

 A German film and entertainment company hosts and films gang bang parties with different themes, which they then sell to the public as pornography.
 Each participant pays 35 Euros, which includes drinks and food.
 The women provided as “entertainment” are all prostituted women.
-Condom-use is explicitly banned, though face masks are provided in order to protect the identity of the johns.
+Condom-use is explicitly banned, though face masks are provided in order to protect the identity of the commercial sex buyer.
 The men must either bring a recent HIV-test (no older than two weeks) or have a quick test done on the premises.
 Some examples of these titles include: “Teenie Tina, Six Months Pregnant,” “The Big Grub,” or “Sloshing Party” (where women are plied with alcohol so they’ll be more compliant).

 The company publishes pictures of the aftermath, which always show women with glazed eyes and irritated bodies.
 These images are contrasted with celebratory language, implying the women had great fun.
 In one woman’s case, a description on the site of her injuries was appraising, as if her painful and swollen body indicated that a good time was had.